YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario15/README.md

 sc-topology          csi.trident.netapp.io   Delete          WaitForFirstConsumer   false                  6m39s
 ```

-You will also notice that these is a specific optional parameter in the WEST storage classes: **volumeBindingMode** set to _WaitForFirstConsumer_ (default value: _Immediate_).
+You will also notice that these is a specific optional parameter in this storage class: **volumeBindingMode** set to _WaitForFirstConsumer_ (default value: _Immediate_).
 This means that the PVC will not be created until referenced in a POD.

 Let's use a specific namespace for this scenario: